Workplace Safety Initiative

 The goals of the WSI project are to:

 To reach these goals, the group developed a pilot project working with Oregon hospitals.
-Five volunteer hospitals of varying sizes from across the state participated in the Workplace Violence project.
-The WPV pilot project with these pilot hospitals directly informed the materials in a comprehensive toolkit.
+Volunteer hospitals of varying sizes from across the state participated in the safe patient handling project or the Workplace Violence Prevention project.
+The work with these pilot hospitals directly informed the materials provided below.